 Trex Company, Inc. (the "Company"), a Delaware corporation, was incorporated on September 4, 1998, for the purpose of acquiring 100% of the membership interests and operating the business of TREX Company LLC, in conjunction with a proposed initial public offering ("IPO") of the Company's Common Stock.
 The Company is a wholly owned subsidiary of TREX Company, LLC.
-Prior to the proposed IPO, the Company will amend its certificate of incorporation to increase its authorized capital to 40,000,000 shares of Common Stock and 3,000,000 shares of Preferred Stock.
+On March 22, 1999, the Company amended its certificate of incorporation to increase its authorized capital to 40,000,000 shares of Common Stock and 3,000,000 shares of Preferred Stock.
+All references in the accompanying balance sheet have been restated to reflect the increase in the Company's authorized capital.